At a glance

 - Recommend and services at school, and therapies outside of school

 If you think your child might have a developmental delay, learn more about early intervention evaluations.
 While the earlier the better, it’s never too late to find out if your child has a learning or thinking difference.
 Talk to your child’s doctor about different specialists who could help.
-You can also talk to your child’s school about having him evaluated.
+You can also talk to your child’s school about having your child evaluated.

 A developmental-behavioral pediatrician pulls together a range of information to make a diagnosis.

-She may make recommendations to the school about accommodations.
+The doctor may make recommendations to the school about accommodations.

 About the author